cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane/README.md

   * [Helm](https://helm.s/)
   * [OpenSSL](https://www.openssl.org) (Optional)

-* Due to the namespace creation limitation of Helm 3.x for the time being it is recommneded that the namespace used for the scmp deployment and text application be created before hands or at the very minimum have the test namespace created and use the appropriate command option of helm to create the target scmp namespace
+* Due to the namespace creation limitation of Helm 3.x for the time being it is recommneded that the namespace used for the smcp deployment and text application be created before hands or at the very minimum have the test namespace created and use the appropriate command option of helm to create the target smcp namespace

 ## Components

-The primary assets contained within this repository is a Helm Chart to deploy the ServiceMeshControlPlane (represented by the scmp.yaml) and the ServiceMeshMemberRoll (represented by the smmr.yaml).
+The primary assets contained within this repository is a Helm Chart to deploy the ServiceMeshControlPlane (represented by the smcp.yaml) and the ServiceMeshMemberRoll (represented by the smmr.yaml).
 In addition, there are a few optional custom resources (represented by the extra-crs.yaml) that can also be deployed and configured alongside the control plane.
 Please refer to the [values.yaml](values.yaml) file for values that can be used to customize and control the installation.

 ### OSSM Architecture